adjust/cordova_sdk/README.md

 });
 ```

-**Note**: Information about **adid** is available after app installation has been tracked by the Adjust backend.
-From that moment on, the Adjust SDK has information about your device **adid** and you can access it with this method.
+**Note**: Information about the **adid** is only available after an app installation has been tracked by the Adjust backend.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
 So, **it is not possible** to access the **adid** value before the SDK has been initialised and installation of your app has been successfully tracked.

 ### <a id="user-attribution"></a>User attribution